MichaelSX/android_device_lenovo_lifetab_s9512/README.md

 	</manifest>

 When doing your repo sync, it should sync into your device directory.
-Then do:´
+Then do:Â´

 	source build/envsetup.sh
 	lunch
 	make recoveryimage

-Your CyanogenMod Recovery should be build to:´
+Your CyanogenMod Recovery should be build to:Â´

 	out/target/product/lifetab_s9512/recovery.img

-Connect your device and use from your platform-tools sdk-folder:´
+Connect your device and use from your platform-tools sdk-folder:Â´

 	adb push (directory_to_your_working_directory_for_s9512)/out/target/product/lifetab_s9512/recovery.img /sdcard/recovery.img

-To flash the file(referring to[this XDA-Thread](http://forum.xda-developers.com/showthread.php?t=2063132), use:´
+To flash the file(referring to[this XDA-Thread](http://forum.xda-developers.com/showthread.php?t=2063132), use:Â´

 	adb shell
 	su
 	dd if=/sdcard/recovery.img of=/dev/block/platform/omap/omap_hsmmc.1/by-name/recovery

-After booting into recovery by using:´
+After booting into recovery by using:Â´

 	adb reboot recovery